francescobianco/tenthreads/README.md

 🤔 **License Suggestions**

-🤷‍♂️ Not sure if the MIT License is the right fit for 10Threads?
+🤷‍♂️ Not sure if the MIT License is the right fit for tenthreads?
 We're open to suggestions!
 If you think there's a more appropriate license for this project, create an [issue](https://github.com/francescobianco/tenthreads/issues) and let us know.
 We love your input! 🚀